-American University of Antigua College of Medicine’s MD program was granted accreditation by the Caribbean Accreditation Authority for Medicine and Other Health Professions (CAAM-HP) this June.
+American University of Antigua College of Medicine’s MD program was granted accreditation by the Caribbean Accreditation Authority for Education In Medicine and Other Health Professions (CAAM-HP) this June.
 CAAM-HP was established in 2003 and is the legally constituted body established to accredit medical, dental, veterinary, and other health professions programs leading to professional degrees required for practice in Caribbean Community (CARICOM) member states.

 Gaining accreditation by CAAM-HP involved a demanding review process that assesses every facet of AUA’s medical program.
 This accreditation is exclusive to medical schools that meet or exceed the highest industry standards.